Scale vs Profitability Case Interview: Decision Frameworks

 Start with the objective: maximize sustainable profit while protecting strategic position in priority regions.
 Then create hypotheses.
 Scale may be right if utilization is rising, new sites can reach healthy usage, and higher volume spreads fixed site costs.
 Margin recovery may be right if energy costs, maintenance, underused sites, or fleet discounts are making each incremental session less attractive.

-The branch choice becomes practical.
-If utilization growth is concentrated in profitable sites and new hubs resemble those sites, scale can lead.
+The branch choice is now grounded.
+If utilization growth is concentrated in retail-heavy sites and new hubs resemble those sites, scale can lead.
 If growth is coming from discounted fleet contracts, high-cost energy windows, or sites that need expensive upgrades, profitability should lead.
 If the client lacks evidence on new locations, pilot first.

-A concise recommendation could be: the client should pause broad expansion and focus on margin recovery at existing hubs, while piloting new sites only in regions where utilization, energy costs, and customer mix match the profitable locations.
+A concise recommendation could be: the client should pause broad expansion and focus on margin recovery at existing hubs (renegotiating fleet pricing and shifting load away from peak energy windows), while piloting new sites only in regions where utilization, energy costs, and retail mix match the profitable locations.
 The main risks are losing a competitive window and underinvesting in high-demand regions, so the next step is to test a small number of priority locations while fixing pricing, energy procurement, and site operations.

 Before drawing a full tree, ask questions that tell you which branch deserves attention.